Skip to main content

 Metformin is used with diet and exercise and is approved by the FDA for blood sugar control in the treatment of type 2 diabetes in adults and children 10 years of age and older.
 Metformin may be used in combination with insulin or other type 2 diabetes medications to help control blood sugar levels.

-Metformin is usually taken with meals, either once or twice a day.
+Metformin is usually taken by mouth with meals, either once or twice a day.
 It comes in immediate-release tablets of 500 mg, 850 mg, and 1000 mg and extended-release tablets of 500 mg and 750 mg, as well as an oral solution.

 What are the signs that metformin is working?